9 Things To Do in Uluwatu, Bali 9 Things To Do in Uluwatu, Bali

 things to do uluwatu bingin beach art

 Malini Restaurant: A restaurant next to Uluwatu Temple, right on the cliffs!
-We made a reservation a few days in advance, and got given seats that weren’t for the faint hearted (literally sat right on the edge).
-The fence is decorated nicely with rocks and old corals, and it was a nice atmosphere at sunset.
-The food (indonesian) is ok, and it feels like a bit of a tourist attraction, but definitely worth it if you get a table on the edge.
+We made a reservation a few days in advance and got given seats that weren’t for the faint-hearted (literally sat right on the edge).
+The fence is nicely decorated with rocks and old coral, and there’s a lovely atmosphere at sunset.
+The Indonesian food is ok, and it feels a bit like a tourist attraction, but it’s definitely worth it if you get a table on the edge.

 things to do uluwatu karang boma cliff